cakephp/docs/en/core-libraries/global-constants-and-functions.rst

 .. php:function:: pr(mixed $var)

+    .. versionadded:: 3.2.6
+        Calling this method will return passed ``$var``, so that you can place it in return calls, for instance.

     Convenience wrapper for ``print_r()``, with the addition of wrapping ``<pre>`` tags around the output.

 .. php:function:: pj(mixed $var)

+    .. versionadded:: 3.2.6
+        Calling this method will return passed ``$var``, so that you can place it in return calls, for instance.

     JSON pretty print convenience function, with the addition of wrapping ``<pre>`` tags around the output.